equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

 Threat vs. Risk:

 - A threat is a future problem.<!-- .element: class="fragment" data-fragment-index="1" -->
-- A risk as a threat with probability and impact.<!-- .element: class="fragment" data-fragment-index="2" -->
+- A risk as a threat with probability and impact.<!-- .element: class="fragment" data-fragment-index="1" -->
-- We do not need probability and impact to manage threats!<!-- .element: class="fragment" data-fragment-index="3" -->
+- We do not need probability and impact to manage threats!<!-- .element: class="fragment" data-fragment-index="1" -->

 <hr>

-- Business/Product Owner, Team and potentially "other support" should be involved with identifying threats<!-- .element: class="fragment" data-fragment-index="4" -->
-- Some threats should be handled by the team (a team decision)<!-- .element: class="fragment" data-fragment-index="5" -->
+- Some threats should be prioritized by the team (a team decision)<!-- .element: class="fragment" data-fragment-index="5" -->
   - Find guidance in the security requirements<!-- .element: class="fragment" data-fragment-index="5" -->
-- Some risks MUST involve the business/product owner in prioritising<!-- .element: class="fragment" data-fragment-index="6" -->
+- Some threats MUST involve the business/product owner in prioritising<!-- .element: class="fragment" data-fragment-index="6" -->
+- Business/Product Owner, Team and potentially other support should be involved with "identifying" threats<!-- .element: class="fragment" data-fragment-index="6" -->
 - Important to know "who owns the risk and can accept it on behalf of the company?"<!-- .element: class="fragment" data-fragment-index="7" -->

 <hr>